Parkland CARES strives to feed and serve every member of our community affected by and suffering from hunger.

 Dr. Michelle Minotti

-Michelle is the Principal at Springhouse Middle School in the Parkland School District, where she has led for the past 13 years.
-Prior to that, she was an assistant principal at SMS and PHS.
-She has been married for 15 years to her husband, Bob, and has three daughters, one who currently attends Springhouse.
+Michelle is the Assistant Superintendent in the Parkland School District.
+Prior to that, she was the Principal at Springhouse Middle School and an assistant principal at SMS and PHS.
+She is married to her husband, Bob, and has three daughters.
 Michelle is an EPFP Fellow and an adjunct professor at Delaware Valley University and CLIU, where she teaches School and Community Relations and Leadership for Continuous Improvement.
 Michelle is a Challenge 5 United Way committee Member, working with the Parent Engagement Action Group.
 Michelle published her doctoral research on family engagement and community connections.
-She has established and supported programs such as Parent University and SMS C.A.R.E.S. to create a positive school culture.
-Michelle has been a leader in the Parkland School District for the past 18 years and is passionate about continuing to do what is best for students and their families in our community.
+She has established and supported programs such as Parent University and SMS CARES to create a positive school culture.
+Michelle has been a leader in the Parkland School District and is passionate about continuing to do what is best for students and their families in our community.

 Food Pantry Director

 Snack Pack Director